 Be awed, be grateful – be enveloped by whatever attracts your spirit and if you can walk to somewhere sacred to you, then even better.

 Or sit and travel inwards – take a pilgrimage towards that calm space where your God resides within you.

 This can even be done in the passenger seat of a motorhome whilst sitting in a traffic jam!!

 We’d love to hear of any pilgrimages you’ve made in your van!

-We’ve just started writing the first pages of a book about pilgrimage and would love to hear your story.
+We’ve just started writing the first pages of a book about pilgrimages we’ve made in the UK.

 But where have you been?
 What was it about the journey that made it ‘spiritual’?
 Did it change you in some way?
 Please let us know.